zecho/AliceBundle/Resources/doc/advanced-usage.md

 ## Environment specific fixtures

-If you wish to use different fixtures depending of the environment, you can easily organise you're fixtures the following way:
+If you wish to use different fixtures depending of the environment, you can easily organise your fixtures the following way:

 ```
 DataFixtures/ORM